lambduli/dfsm-dsl/README.md

 console.log(automaton.state) // RESETTED
 ```

-### Each lambda function given to DFSM is called with current state and the sequence of the arguments given to the method
+### Each lambda function given to DFSM is called with the current state and the sequence of the arguments given to the method

 #### More complicated example: